 Nonaccrual loans represent all loans where there is a reasonable doubt as to the collection of principal and/or future interest accruals, under the contractual terms of the loan.
 In substance, nonaccrual loans reflect loans where the accrual of interest has been suspended.
-Nonaccrual loans decreased \$1,813 or 14.4 percent in 2019.
-This decrease is primarily the result of aggressive management of high risk loans and several loans in the portfolio either liquidating in full or returning to the accruing loan portfolio due to sustained performance.
-Of the \$10,747 in nonaccrual volume at December 31, 2019, \$3,713 or 35 percent, compared to 38 percent and 29 percent at December 31, 2018 and 2017, respectively, was current as to scheduled principal and interest payments, but did not meet all regulatory requirements to be transferred into accrual status.
+Nonaccrual loans decreased \$2,811 or 26.2 percent in 2020.
+This decrease is primarily the result of management of high risk loans and several loans in the portfolio either liquidating in full or returning to the accruing loan portfolio due to sustained performance.
+Of the

+\$7,936 in nonaccrual volume at December 31, 2020, \$2,325 or 29 percent, compared to 35 percent and 38 percent at December 31, 2019 and 2018, respectively, was current as to scheduled principal and interest payments, but did not meet all regulatory requirements to be transferred into accrual status.

-Other property owned decreased in 2019 from \$2,673 to \$2,527, primarily due to a late year auction in which several properties were sold prior to year end.
-The Association currently owns or owns equity in 1 property foreclosed upon in 2019, 5 foreclosed upon in 2018 and 1 foreclosed upon in 2014 which was under contract at year end.
+Other property owned decreased in 2020 from \$2,527 to \$307, primarily due to properties auctioned earlier in the year.
+The Association currently owns or owns equity in 2 properties foreclosed upon in 2020.